Your Hosts Early Favorites, Episode 1-200

 of the Lockheed L-188 Electra and its contribution to the Eastern story and how

-it was the workhorse on the Washington?
-New York?
-Boston Shuttle.
+it was the workhorse on the Washington, New York, and Boston Shuttle.
 A great

 episode for all you Electra admirers.